Rise in prices of pulses, veggies and eatables upsets kitchen budgets

 At the nation's multi-commodity exchange, the price of crude palm oil has risen by 74% in the last one year.
 Considered to be less expensive than other oils, the price of palm oil has now even surpassed soya oil.

-Explains Lakshmi Chand Aggarwal of the Central Organisation For Oil Industry and Trade (COAT): "In the absence of a reduction in import tax of edible oil, even mustard oil prices will cross Rs 200 per litre.
+Explains Lakshmi Chand Aggarwal of the Central Organisation For Oil Industry and Trade (COAT) says: "In the absence of a reduction in import tax of edible oil, even mustard oil prices will cross Rs 200 per litre.
 Not just edible oil, even the prices of pulses are on the rise."

 Responding to a question by IANS, Leena Nandan, Secretary, Department of Consumer Affairs, says the situation is being closely monitored.
 "Steps are being taken the keep a leash over eatable prices.
 New import quotas have been issued and efforts are being made to raise the output of edible oil in the country."